tailwindlabs/tailwindcss/docs/source/docs/what-is-tailwind.blade.md

 On the flip side, it also has no opinion about how your site should look and doesn't impose design decisions that you have to fight to undo.

-If you're looking for a framework that comes with a menu of predesigned widgets to build your site from, Tailwind might not be the right framework for you.
+If you're looking for a framework that comes with a menu of predesigned widgets to build your site with, Tailwind might not be the right framework for you.

 But if you a want a huge head start implementing a custom design with its own identity, Tailwind might be just what you're looking for.